t3knoid/ansible/docs/contrib/adding-a-new-ansible-inventory.md

 * `docs/inventory/ombi.md` is generated
 * Global host index updated in `docs/inventory/README.md` and `inventory/README.md`
 * Duplicate hosts (if any) are logged as warnings
+* If `ombi` contained multiple hosts, a 📌 pin appears next to it in the global index

 ---